generalui/pivotaltracker/README.md

 ## Property Naming: Capitalization
 As is common with JSON interfaces, the property names recognized & returned by the v5 Pivotal Tracker REST service follow an underscore_naming_convention.

-Of course, it's also the case that very commonly, JS code follows the camelCase naming convention for variables and properties.
+Of course, it's also the case that very commonly, JS code follows the camelCaseNamingConvention for variables and properties.

 These two conventions seem equally useful for these respective common cases.
 Instead of forcing one or the other, both are satisfied; underscore is used when transmitting to/from Pivotal, while the "public" interface for this module uses camelCasing.
-It will **automatically** translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.
+It will automatically translate names when sending/retrieving data from the service, converting camelCaseNames to & from underscore_names as needed.

-NOTE: If you're particularly annoyed by this as the across-the-board behavior, please feel free to file an issue; making this translation configurable is definitely an option.

 In other words...you should interact under the camelCase convention like this:
 ```